He pushed past me into the house, then turned and grabbed me by the shoulder.

-- Mr Stone, one half of a B-List merc team in Spider-Man tried to slow down the wall-crawler by using his Swiss-Army Weapon to coat the entire floor in glue so as to give his life-draining partner Mr. Styx a chance to use his touch of death.
+- Mr Stone, one half of a B-List merc team, tried to slow down the wall-crawler by using his Swiss-Army Weapon to coat the entire floor in glue so as to give his life-draining partner Mr. Styx a chance to use his touch of death.
 Spider-man easily leaped out of his boots onto the ceiling.

 - Also, Phil Urich, the only lucid man to take the identity of the Green Goblin, did this the first time he encountered Spider-Man, simply discarding his glove when Spidey snagged it with his webbing.
 (Clearly, Sanity Has Advantages, even when taking on the identity of a villain who's usually Axe Crazy.)

 - In an early issue of Excalibur Shadowcat and Phoenix (temporarily de-powered) are bound upside-down, by their legs.
 Shadowcat shows off her ninja skills (last seen in the Kitty Pryde and Wolverine mini-series) to slip out of boots and free herself.
 Phoenix comments that she couldn't do that even if she knew how, since her costume is literally one piece and went up to her neck.
 Kitty comments that she could probably still pull it off, if not for embarrassment.

 - In 9, 1's cape is caught by the bird-machine and he must undo it to avoid being dragged to his death.